 10. Other Things to Do in Guanacaste: Inland

-If you don’t want to fill all of your time in this area with national parks sites, then there are other fun things to do in the inland portion of Guanacaste as well.
+If you don’t want to fill all of your time in this area with national parks sites, then there are other fun things to do in the inland portion of Guanacaste.

 Llanos de Cortes Waterfall